cse412-21sp/health-economics/README.md

 npm is the node package manager.
 If you're curious how this works and what the project dependencies are, open up `package.json` to see where these are listed.

 You can install custom dependencies by running `npm install <package-name> --save`.
-Note that any collaborators will also need to download the package locally by running `npm install` after pulling the changes.

 #### Acknowledgements

 This template was adapted from the initial Scrollytelling template for Idyll.
-The code and visualization examples were adapted from the [final project template](https://github.com/cse412-21w/project-demo) created for a previous offering of CSE 412.